-For more information about VAAI, see VMware vSphere Storage APIs - Array Integration (VAAI) (though written for vSphere 5.1, most of the content applies to vSphere 6.7).
+For more information about VAAI, see the white paper VMware vSphere Storage APIs - Array Integration (VAAI) (though written for vSphere 5.1, most of the content applies to vSphere 7.0 Update 2).
 For information about configuring the way ESXi uses VAAI, see "ESXi Storage Considerations" on page 37.